 So how often to shower?
 While we’re all different, her general answer is: “Don’t shower if you’re not dirty.
 When you do shower, make it not too hot, not too long.”
 If foregoing the shower, her advice is to “just wash ‘your bits,’ the underarms, the groin and the feet.”
 She knows the idea of not showering daily is radical, but it just happens to be good for the skin.

-What are the main problems with beauty products?
+What are the main problems with sensitive skin and beauty products?

 A cleanser may have 40 ingredients, a moisturizer and eye makeup another 30.
 Shampoos are very problematic.
 “They usually have north of 30 ingredients,” some hidden within generic terms like “fragrance”.
 Since a reaction to a shampoo tends to start on the face or neck, the connection can be missed.

 Shampoos are one of the products that have water in them, so a preservative will be added to stop bacteria growth.
-Among the biggest offenders is methylisothiazolinone, known as MI, which under European regulations is now only allowed in minuscule amounts in rinse-off products; in the United States, there is no such rule.
+Among the biggest offenders is methylisothiazolinone, known as MI, which under European regulations is now only allowed in minuscule amounts in rinse-off products.
+In the United States, there is no such rule, while in Canada MI is allowed in rinse-off products.
 Another top culprit is linalool.

 As these are allergens, Skotnicki can patch test against such preservatives.
 “Shampoo reactions are an epidemic,” she says.
 “I see one a day.”

 Fragrance tops dermatologists’ lists of triggers for sensitive skin outbreaks, and they can patch test using mixes of specific fragrance molecules.
 Some patients with sensitive skin or contact dermatitis to fragrance ask Skotnicki if it’s safe to use natural, organic perfumes instead.